Black Hole Thermodynamics in MOdified Gravity (MOG): Conclusions

 \section{Conclusions}

-We have analyzed the thermodynamics of black holes in a modified theory of gravity in which the field content of general relativity was increased to include scalar fields and a vector field.
-The addition of these new fields alters the vacuum solutions of general relativity.
-The thermodynamical properties of the vacuum solutions corresponding to a spherically symmetric black hole and a rotating black hole were analyzed, and it was found that the the entropy area law gets changed by increasing the size of the MOG parameter $\alpha$.
+We have analyzed the thermodynamics of black holes in a modified theory of gravity that contains a repulsive vector field $\phi_\mu$ with the gravitational charge $Q=\sqrt{\alpha G_N}M$.
+In the absence of matter, the field equations have a non-zero energy-momentum tensor formed from the $B_{\mu\nu}$ field.
+For non-vanishing values of the parameter $\alpha$ there are no pure vacuum solutions of the modified gravitational field equations.
+The thermodynamic properties of the solutions corresponding to a spherically symmetric black hole and a rotating black hole were analyzed, and it was found that the the entropy area law gets changed by increasing the size of the MOG parameter $\alpha$.
+The thermodynamics of a regular black hole solution in MOG with $\alpha < \alpha_{crit}$ with two horizons was investigated.
+We also considered a regular solution without horizons describing a ''gray`` hole.
+There is a small but finite probability for particles to escape the gray holes.
+Thus, the modification of gravity which was initially proposed to explain the dynamics of galaxies and galaxy clusters without dark matter could end up predicting the absence of horizons for massive collapsed objects in our universe.

-The thermodynamics of a vacuum solution in MOG, with and without horizons, which is regular at $r=0$~\cite{mog1} was investigated.
-The ``gray hole'' without a horizon is expected to emit particles and radiation, so that it will not suffer from the black hole information loss paradox~\cite{Hawking2,Giddings1,Giddings2}.
-It is also expected that its entropy will be less than the entropy of black holes of a similar size and mass, which signifies that it is not a maximum entropy object.
-We anticipate that without a horizon the gray hole will not emit the standard Hawking radiation of black holes.
+We also analyzed the corrections to the thermodynamics of a black hole in MOG.
+The standard partition function for a static black hole in the modified theory of gravity was used to perform this analysis.
+Thus, the thermodynamic properties of a MOG black hole were obtained using this partition function, and the thermal fluctuations to the thermodynamic quantities were computed.
+Motivated by a conformal field theory description, an explicit form for the corrections to the entropy of the static black hole was found.
+It was demonstrated that corrections had the standard logarithmic form.
+The entropy of the black hole is less than what is expected from the holographic principle.
+Hence, the thermal fluctuations also lead to a violation of the holographic principle for static black holes in MOG.

+It has been observed that a traversable MOG wormhole exists as a solution of the MOG field equations~\cite{Moffat5}.
+So, it will be interesting to analyze the effects of the corrections to the MOG thermodynamics for such a wormhole solution.